JoeSzymkowiczFiveM/qb-decay/README.md

     toData.info.quality = fromData.info.quality
 }`

 To make sense, this would probably require a check in a LOT of places to see if the used item is Broken or not.
 Implementing it in the core's `CreateUseableItem` function, is pretty straight-forward, but items can be consumed/used/combined/crafted/etc in other ways than that, and would need this check there.
-This POC is only to provide the decay data change and will not include code changes needed elsewhere for that sanity-checking; that's up to you.
+This POC is only to provide the decay mechanism and will not include code changes needed elsewhere for that sanity-checking and implementation; that's up to you.

 ## Dependencies
+- [oxmysql](https://github.com/overextended/oxmysql) (Written for ver.
+1.8.7, I know they've dont a syntax change since then.)
 - [cron](https://github.com/esx-framework/cron)

 ## TODO